 I’m staying on the edge of the Zona Rosa, the trendy neighbourhood where the hoi polloi have always gone to eat, drink and be merry.
 On my first trip, my friends and I would come to the Zona Rosa and drink tequila in a friendly bar — to the pleasure of the waiter, since most of the Mexicans around us were drinking Scotch.

 Walking through the shady streets on my first afternoon, I could see it’s still the trendy part of town.
 And reaching the centre of the district, I came upon the tourist hub, a pedestrian mall filled with statues, greenery and patio restaurants (photo at top).
 Only problem was, half the restaurants were big American fast food chains like Burger King and Subway.
-It didn’t help that half the streets around the mall were being torn up — I guess I picked the wrong moment.
+It didn’t help that many of the streets around the mall were being torn up — I guess I picked the wrong moment.

 I did get a laugh, though, to see the Subway restaurant offering a special sub — made with Canadian bacon.
 Did they imagine that Canadians would find this a taste of home, or is it considered a delicacy in these parts?
 Or, is it a nod to the one of the Three Amigos Mexico can still call a friend?
+(By the way, that price is about $2 Canadian, at current exchange rates.)

-A little father on, I came to the real nerve centre of the new Mexico City: La Reforma, a broad avenue lined with huge office buildings and jacaranda trees, which happen to be in full bloom right now.
+A little farther on, I came to the real nerve centre of the new Mexico City: La Reforma, a broad avenue lined with huge office buildings and jacaranda trees, which happen to be in full bloom right now.
 The street is divided by a boulevard featuring historic statues, including the golden angel that is the symbol of this city,

 So, a mixed bag of impressions on my first day in Mexico City: the good, the bad and the ugly.
 But there’s lots more to see in this huge, interesting city.
 Walking distance from my hotel is the huge Chapultepec Park, which boasts one of the best anthropological museums in the world.
 And elsewhere in town, they’ve excavated the ruins of one of the Aztec temples the Spanish covered over when they constructed their European city here.